 This guide will walk you through the basics of building new content, or flows, in Appcues.

-What's covered in this guide
+What's covered below:

-- Pattern types
+- Flow pattern types

 - Step settings

 - Components guide

 Big, screen takeover experiences.
 Because they have more space, they are great for giving users context at the start of the flow.

 Smaller, less intrusive way to communicate your message.
 Great for announcing smaller releases, collecting product feedback, or drive users to specific actions.

 Helpful guideposts in your product.
 Great for "passive" feature discovery.
 Use hotspots to provide your users with on-demand guidance or tips, or point out smaller UI changes.

 Next action pointers.
 Tooltips are best used to direct sequences and walk-throughs.

 The presentation and behavior of each step in your flow can be customized using step settings.
 Here's a lightning quick tour of the options in the step settings panel.